... Moiré & Bezel Ring

 ||

-All of the original patterns in the ten comms came from only two sources, both of which are very rare finds today:
+All of the original patterns in the ten comms came from only two sources, both of which are exceedingly hard finds today:

 1) Alpha and Beta heroes used the #4 radial moiré card & transparency from the Edmund Scientific "Educator's and Designer's Moiré Series (A)-Deluxe Kit," items No. 70,719 and 60,464 (their "Student's and Experimenter's Moiré Kit" / "Experimenter's Moiré Kit - Standard," items No. 70,718 and 60,462, is identical but with much thinner transparency stock).
-Seeing one up for sale is an uncommon event.
-1a) Eta probably used the #18 logarithmic spiral card from the similar Edmund Scientific "Educator's and Designer's Moiré Series (B) -Deluxe Kit," item No. 70,790).
+Seeing one up for sale is a terribly uncommon event.
+1a) Eta used the #18 logarithmic spiral card from the similar Edmund Scientific "Educator's and Designer's Moiré Series (B) -Deluxe Kit," item No. 70,790).
 Incredibly rare.
-2) Gamma - Iota comms (minus Eta) used images clipped from the cover and pages of the 32-page booklet "The Science of Moiré Patterns" by Gerald Oster.
+2) Six comms used images clipped from the cover, pages and inserts of the 32-page booklet "The Science of Moiré Patterns" by Gerald Oster.
 The 1964 edition has all; the 1965 and 1966 editions are missing the wavy image on the cover that sourced the patterns for Delta and Iota.
 These show up from odd time to time via eBay or on-line vintage book stores:

 Alibris